anton-bushuiev/PPIformer/README.md

 git clone https://github.com/anton-bushuiev/PPIformer && pip install -e PPIformer
 ```

-**Step 2.** After installation, you may need to adapt PyTorch to your system.
+**Step 2.
+(Optional)** After installation, you may need to adapt PyTorch to your system.
 Please see the [official PyTorch
 installation guide](https://pytorch.org/get-started/locally/) for details.
 For example, if you are using AMD GPUs, you may need to install PyTorch for ROCm:

 ```bash